I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 The Return

 The Ark has become a place where the one-eyed homicidal maniac is king.
-The Monoids (“They can talk!
-No!”) have revolted against the humans and they rule the survivors with a rod of iron.

-Sue: You can’t really blame them.
+Sue: You can’t blame them.
 The humans had it coming.
 If I’d been enslaved for 700 years, I’d be pissed off as well.

 Sue: A security kitchen?
 I’m sorry, a what kitchen?